Malaysian Food · June 2, 2022

 Laksa Johor: A Royal Laksa Dish Made with Spaghetti

-Unlike other laksa types in Malaysia, Laksa Johor uses spaghetti instead of noodles or bihun.
-The curry-like gravy is thick, almost resembling a paste, and is made of ground fish (ikan parang or ikan tenggiri), coconut milk, dried shrimps, asam gelugur as well as a blend of herbs and spices including kerisik, lemongrass, and galangal.
+Laksa Johor stands apart from other laksa varieties in Malaysia due to its unconventional use of spaghetti instead of traditional noodles or bihun.
+The thick, curry-like gravy, resembling a paste, is prepared with ground fish such as ikan parang or ikan tenggiri, along with coconut milk, dried shrimps, asam gelugur, and a medley of aromatic herbs and spices like kerisik, lemongrass, and galangal.